Home > GPU > GPU Buyer's Guide

 PC Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More

-The Ryzen 9 9950X is the flagship CPU of AMD's 9000 series and it is available for purchase on Amazon.
+The Ryzen 9 9950X is the non-X3D flagship CPU of AMD’s 9000 series, and it is available for purchase on Amazon.
 The title of flagship means there is very little that makes this processor nervous.
 So, it goes without saying that high-definition gaming is also a piece of cake for this, but for the best experience, it needs to be paired with a GPU that complements its processing capabilities.

 We’ve selected a number of GPUs that we’ve reviewed here at PC Guide that we think will match well with the new processor.
 If you’re interested in exploring how we test GPUs, we’ve got you covered there as well.
+We’ve even gone over how the 9950X performs in our review and received a 4 out of 5.

-You'll find multiple GPU options along with their details, reviews, and pros and cons, which is everything you need to make an informed decision.
-So, without further ado, let's get right into it.
-In case you want to order a 9950X as soon as possible, we’ve got your back.
+You’ll find multiple GPU options along with their details, reviews, and pros and cons, which is everything you need to make an informed decision.
+So, without further ado, let’s get right into it.

 How we picked